emmt/InterpolationKernels.jl/docs/src/kernels.md

 where the floating-point type `T` is assumed to be `Float64` if omitted.

 The expression `ker'` yields the first derivative of a Lanczos re-sampling kernel `ker`.
 An instance of a kernel implementing the first derivative of a Lanczos re-sampling kernel can also be directly created by:

 ```julia
 LanczosKernelPrime{S,T}()
 ```

-where, again, it is possible to omit the floating-point type parameter `T`.
+where `T` is assumed to be `Float64` if omitted.